SpreadKnowledge/YOLO_train_detection_GUI/README.md

 # YOLO Train and Detect App “Complete Your Learning and Detection Seamlessly on This GUI”

+🎉 **NEW:** We now support YOLOv10!
+Train and detect with the latest YOLO version. 🎉

 ![スクリーンショット 2024-05-25 163018](https://github.com/SpreadKnowledge/YOLO_train_detection_GUI/assets/56751392/5ff31879-8756-4561-ad5e-a5f6b0529798)

 This application is a user-friendly GUI tool built with PyTorch, Ultralytics library, and CustomTkinter.
 It allows you to easily develop and train YOLOv8 and YOLOv9 models, and perform object detection on images, videos, and webcam feeds using the trained models.
 The detection results can be saved for further analysis.